umkoin/umkoin/doc/README.md

 ### macOS

-Drag Umkoin-Core to your applications folder, and then run Umkoin-Core.
+Drag Umkoin Core to your applications folder, and then run Umkoin Core.

 Building
 ---------------------